Things to Do

 Only ten miles Northwest of St. John, fishing, water sports, and recreation are abundant in a wild-west setting.

-Rock Lake is 7.5 miles long, very deep and has dangerous underwater pinnacles along some edges of the cliffs.
+Rock Lake is 7.5 miles long, very deep and has dangerous underwater pinnacles along some edges of the cliffs on the east side of the lower half of the lake.
 These can break lower units of those who aren’t careful.
-For safety measures, stay 50 yards from the east shore south of Johnson’s beach.
-The underwater pinnacles are fun to explore by canoe or kayak.
+For safety measures, stay comfortably away from the east shore south of Johnson’s beach about 30-50 yards.
+The underwater pinnacles are interesting (and just deep enough) to explore by canoe or kayak.
+There aren’t many landing places on the lake and they are all private, so if you do land your boat or canoe, please respect the rights of the property owner and only explore near the shore.

 Bonnie Lake

-Bonnie Lake, or Hole-in-the-ground, less than two miles above Rock Lake, can only be accessed by canoe, kayak, or small fishing boat.
+Bonnie Lake, or Hole-in-the-Ground, less than two miles above Rock Lake, can only be accessed by canoe, kayak, or small fishing boat.
 The creek you take to the lake is less than a mile long, but is narrow and has a lot of bends.

 Bonnie Lake is less than five miles long and has a large granite island in the center surrounded by basalt cliffs.
 At the northern end of the lake is a “beach”/boat landing.
 There is a very rough private road leading out of the lake if you become stranded at the North end.
 One may also canoe or kayak down the creek from the lake to Rock Lake, but be very careful as there are waterfalls that you should be prepared for.